 Just as you can control, for the most part, what you eat, you can also control how much sleep you get.
 I know there will always be extenuating circumstance, but the majority of the time, you can put measures in place for adequate rest.
 The body heals and repairs during sleep, which is crucial for keeping inflammation in check.
 Practice good hygiene by setting a strict sleep schedule that works for you.

 Keep your room cool and dark, and dim the lights by 10:00 p.m. so your body can produce melatonin, an antioxidant needed for restful sleep.
 Spend time outside with your feet on the grass.
 Grounding is amazing for reducing inflammation, and you’ll get vitamin D from the sun.
-Many people are low in this critical vitamin, really a hormone, that is needed for optimal immunity.
+Many people are low in this critical vitamin, which in reality is a hormone, that is needed for optimal immunity.

 Toxins are inflammatory.
 Detox techniques like fasting, colon cleanses, and infrared saunas will keep toxins from accumulating.
 Exercise is a great detoxifier and mitigates stress.
 Rebounding is fun and just a few minutes a day is enough to stimulate lymph drainage.
 Deep breathing also detoxifies and reduces stress.
 Concentrate on your breathing while you drive to and from work.
 Detox does not have to be time-consuming.
 It’s what you do most of the time that will pay the biggest dividends when it comes to your health.